markqvist/Reticulum/README.md

 Reticulum is a complete networking stack, and does not use IP or higher layers, although it can be easily tunnelled through conventional IP networks.
 This frees up a lot of overhead, that has been utilised to implement a networking stack built directly on cryptographic principles, allowing resilience and stable functionality in open and trustless networks.

-Reticulum runs completely in userland, and can run on practically any system that runs Python.
+Reticulum runs completely in userland, and can run on practically any system that runs Python 3.

 For more info, see [unsigned.io/projects/reticulum](https://unsigned.io/projects/reticulum/)